JustSomeBrosDoingScience/SCIENCE/SE33010/02-specification-in-vdm.md

 ```
 A,(A),¬A ∧ B
 ```

 Precedence defined by the order.
 Note this is strict as no two operators have the same precedence.
-This allows us to get rid of brackets.

 ####Implication